nassir90/intralisp/README.md

 # Intralisp

-Do you hate PHP, and also hate bash too much to use BHB?
+Do you hate PHP and also hate bash too much to use BHB?

 Use intralisp!